strongqa/howitzer/GETTING_STARTED.md

 ------
 [[Back To Top]](#jump-to-section)

-Pages - are classes that’s describe real web pages.
+Pages are classes describing real web pages.
 For example, 'Home page' can be described as:

 ```ruby
 class HomePage < WebPage
 end
 ```

-Thus, we realize that each page is inherited from a parent class 'Web Page', which contains the common methods for all pages.
+It means that each page is inherited from a parent class 'Web Page' which contains common methods for all pages.

-Each page contains required constant URL(the relative URL of the page):
+Every page contains a required constant URL (the relative URL of the page):

 **Example :**